 Come and pray about important matters in our lives, our church, and our community.Details

 Special programs during our Morning Worship Service for toddlers ages 2-4 and youngsters age 4 to Grade 5.

 All children are welcome to spend their time with us on Sunday morning!

 TWEENS TODAY Sunday Mornings at 11:00 am

 A special program during our Morning Worship Service for those in Grades 6 - 8.
 All are welcome!
 Plus...
-We already have plenty of exciting Special Events planned for this Winter!
+We still have several exciting Special Events planned for the Spring!

 SONbeamZ BIBLE CLUB For all boys & girls in Grades 1 to 8

 All are welcome to come join us Wednesdays from 6:30 to 8:00 pm.